Ucnt/cloud-vendor-ip-ranges/README.md

 This will either return the vendor name (Google, AWS, Azure) if it is in one of their subnets or None if it is not in any vendor range.

-# Recommended Application

-The recommended use of this tool is to

-1. Run vendor_ip_ranges.get_vendor_ip_ranges() and save the result to a persistent location.

-2. Open the saved ranges

-3. Use is_in_vendor_subnet(ip_address, vendor_ranges) to lookup if the IP is in a cloud vendor's ranges

 # Options

 ```